 Canberra Audiology runs a community support program called a Hearing Aid Bank.
 The aim of the Hearing Aid Bank program is to supply a second-hand, reconditioned hearing aid to a person in financial hardship for a nominal fee.
 To be eligible for one of our hearing aid bank hearing aids you must have a significant hearing loss in both ears and proof of financial hardship (e.g. Health Care Card).
 For more information please contact us on (02) 6156 4474.

-For clients that do not wish to pay for their hearing aids in a lump sum, flexible payment options are available through MacCredit.
-This company specializes in providing credit for medical treatments and devices.
+For clients that do not wish to pay for their hearing aids in a lump sum, flexible payment options are available through MacCredit and MediPay.
+These companies specialise in providing credit for medical treatments and devices.
 No deposit is required and repayments are from as little as $25 per week.
-For more information visit the MacCredit website.
+For more information visit the MacCredit website and the MediPay website.